Mamounjr/AWS-End-to-End-Webapp/README.md

 ---

+##Threat Model

+This project applies a basic threat modeling approach to identify key assets, potential threats, and the controls used to mitigate them.

+## Assets
+- **Application frontend:** Deployed via Amazon Amplify
+- **Backend logic:** AWS Lambda function behind API Gateway.
+- **Data:** Math operation results stored in DynamoDB.
+- **Audit data:** CloudTrail logs stored in an encrypted S3 bucket.

+##Key Threats
+- **Unauthorized access to data:** Attackers attempting to read or modify stored results.
+- **Abuse of API endpoints: **High or malicious requests targeting the API (e.g., brute force, basic DoS).
+- **Misuse of AWS credentials or permissions:**Overly permissive IAM roles or compromised access keys
+- **CORS restrictions:** API Gateway is configured to accept requests only from the Amplify frontend domain, reducing unauthorized cross-origin access.
+- **Encryption at rest:** DynamoDB and CloudTrail logs are protected using AWS KMS, limiting exposure if storage is accessed.

+### Residual Risks and Future Enhancements
+- **Monitoring and alerting:** CloudWatch metrics and alarms were not enabled in this build to avoid costs, but would be used in production to detect anomalies (e.g., spikes in 4xx/5xx errors, Lambda throttling).
+- **Secrets management:** For larger or more complex applications, AWS Systems Manager Parameter Store or AWS Secrets Manager would be used to store configuration and secrets instead of hardcoding values.
+This threat model demonstrates a structured approach to thinking about risks and applying practical security controls in a serverless architecture.

+---

 ## Lessons Learned
 - How to classify serverless apps as **three-tier architectures**.
 - The importance of **least privilege IAM policies** in real-world deployments.